10 Anti-Drone Weapons Used by the U.S. Military (2026 Update)

 Smash 2000L Optics

-Smart Shooter, an Israel-based company, won a contract from the U.S. Army to supply their Smash 2000L optics for small arms and rifles for the counter-UAS program.
-This system allows users to precisely and accurately target small drones by using artificial intelligence, assisted vision, and advanced algorithms.
+Smart Shooter, an Israel-based company, has developed its Smash 2000L anti-drone optics for small arms and rifles.
+This system allows users to precisely and accurately target small drones by using artificial intelligence, assisted vision and advanced algorithms.

-DroneShield is a company from Australia and the U.S. focusing on technology to counter drones.
+DroneShield is a company based in Australia and the U.S. that develops anti-drone technologies.
 The company recently received a contract order from the Five Eyes Community to supply anti-drone guns.
-The DroneGun Tactical is used to counter unmanned aircraft systems (UAS).
+Both of the company’s DroneGun and DroneGun Tactical are used to counter UAVs.

 Lattice System and Sentry Tower